What Are Worm Castings?

 In areas where soil is dusty and unable to absorb water, plants suffer because moisture never makes it to the roots.
 This hydrophobic soil is a challenge, and worm castings can help!
 Mixed in equal parts with topsoil and compost and worked into the existing soil twice a year in early spring and late fall, the improvement will be quite noticeable.
 Minimal tillage, plant variety, and mulch will all work with these amendments to produce great soil.
 Saving leaves and spreading them for a nice top dressing will also encourage worm activity and provide shelter for lizards, a great form of natural pest control.

 Vermiculture is the raising of worms, and it is quickly becoming a widespread hobby due to the benefits of compost and castings.
 It is the red wiggler, Eisenia foetida, that is used for this purpose.
 Preferring organic matter over soil, they are voracious decomposers.
 Another is the African nightcrawler, Eudrilus eugeniae, which is a great waste consumer.

 The common earthworm, Lumbricus terrestris, is the one we find while digging in our gardens.
 They burrow deeply and serve to aerate the soil where they prefer to live.
-They do NOT survive in compost piles, but they will still benefit your raised beds and garden plots.
+They will not survive in compost piles, but they will still benefit your raised beds and garden plots.

 All earthworms produce the mineral-rich castings which help to give the soil good texture for better roots and nutrient absorption.

 Easy Do-It-Yourself Composting